 (d) Of course, there must be mechanical forces holding the plates apart—perhaps the capacitor is filled with insulating material under pressure.
 Suppose we suddenly remove the insulator; the momentum flux (c) is now absorbed by the plates, and they begin to move.
 Find the momentum per unit time delivered to the top plate (which is to say, the force acting on it) and compare your answer to (b).
 [Note: This is not an additional force, but rather an alternative way of calculating the same force—in (b) we got it from the force law, and in (d) we do it by conservation of momentum.]

-(a) Calculate the total energy contained in the electromagnetic fields.
+(a) The energy per unit length stored in the fields.

-(b) Calculate the total angular momentum contained in the fields.
+(b) The momentum per unit length in the fields.

 See all solutions